Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_2_nfcore_run.md

 ## 1.7.2 Write a simple run script

+To run the mapping stage of `sarek`, we need to execute the `nextflow run` command and include several parameters.
+We will use a run script to compose this command bit-by-bit to keep things organised.

 !!! example "Exercise: Create a run script for nf-core/sarek"

     In the current working directory, create a new blank file and name it `run.sh`.
 You can do this via VSCode's interface by right-clicking on the current directory (`part1`) in the explorer side bar, clicking on "New File...", writing "run.sh" and hitting the Enter key.
 You can also do this via the terminal: